score-spec/spec/README.md

 As shown in the graphic above, there are 3 core components to consider in the context of Score:

 * **The Score Specification**: An open-source, platform-agnostic, container-based workload specification that allows developers to describe their workload's runtime requirements in a straightforward and familiar manner.
-The current version of the specification is stored [here](./score-spec-v1b1.yaml).
+The current version of the specification schema is stored [here](https://github.com/score-spec/schema/blob/main/score-v1b1.json).
 For a more detailed specification reference, check out our [developer documentation](https://docs.score.dev/docs/score-specification/score-spec-reference/).

 * **A Score Implementation**: The Score Specification is executed against a Score Implementation to generate a platform configuration file.
 Score offers two reference implementations out of the box: [score-compose](https://github.com/score-spec/score-compose) and [score-k8s](https://github.com/score-spec/score-k8s), which generate `docker-compose.yaml` and `manifests.yaml` files, respectively.
 Check our [documentation](https://docs.score.dev/docs/score-implementation/other/) for other available implementations.